 The Most Important Words God Ever Said

-In other words, that coin is Caesar's; his image is inscribed upon it.
-God's image is inscribed on you.
-You were made in God’s image.
-God is love and it is the highest and foremost aspect in you as well.
-What you love most, therefore, says the most about you.
-It defines who you are; because love is a transforming power.
+What a powerful answer, but it's a tremendous point.
+That coin is Caesar's because his image and inscription is upon it and the same is true for you, God said.
+God's image is on you.
+His word is inscribed on your heart.
+This is important.
+He is saying that God is love and you are made in the image of God.
+Therefore, what you love defines who you are and what you love most is critical to your life because love is a transforming power.
 You become like that which you love.
-This is why you must love God with all your heart, soul, mind and strength.
-You will become like that which you love.
+That's why you must love God with all your heart, soul, mind and strength because you will become like that would you love.

 I. God Wants it to be Well with You

 Starting with this understanding that God wants it to be well with you.
 It's His heart.
 He's showing you the way of great blessing.
 "I wanted to be well with you.
 I will show you that way."
 Why?
 Because He loves you.
 In fact, that's why we love Him because He's won us over.
 In fact, the scripture says 1 John 4:19, "We love Him because He first loved us."
 God, you have won me over.
 You have shown me your great love and you have won me over.
 Anybody else?
 Say amen to that.
 God, you have shown me your love.

 A. Watch over your soul diligently